WAHALA WAN BURST............World War 3" trends globally after President Trump ordered an air strike that killed commander of Iran's Quds Force

 The rockets landed near the air cargo terminal.

 They burned two vehicles, killing a total of seven people.
+5.23am update: Trump's previous warning to Iran

-Yesterday, Trump ordered the US Army’s 82nd Airborne Division’s alert brigade to deploy to Kuwait with immediate effect, following an attack on the American embassy by supporters of an Iranian backed militia.
+Trump ordered the US Army’s 82nd Airborne Division’s alert brigade to

 He warned Iran that it “will pay a very big price” for any damage or loss of life to US citizens in the embassy.